atsign-foundation/at_protocol/decisions/2023-01-pkam-per-app-and-device.md

 - MPKAM apps need access to all encryption private keys
   - If an app being enrolled requires __manage access, then share all encryption private keys with them
   - So they can share the relevant subset with other apps as they enroll
   - Corollary: When an encryption keypair is created in a namespace, it must be shared (1) with all apps which have access to the namespace (2) with all apps who have the MPKAM access (__shared namespace)

-## Diagrams - current flows
+## Appendix - current flows

-* Clients need to store PKAM private key, encryption private key, and AES key for private data (aka 'self' encryption key)

 ### First client onboarding
 ```mermaid